 The B vitamins are a group of vitamins which help the body to release energy from food as well as having functions with the nervous system and also blood cell formation.

-Examples of B vitamins are Thiamin, Riboflavin, Niacin and Vitamin B6.
+Examples of B vitamins are Thiamine, Riboflavin, Niacin and Vitamin B6.

 B vitamins are found in a wide variety of different foods including meat, milk, eggs, cereals and bread.
 Yeast extract is a particularly good source.
 B vitamins are also added to fortified breakfast cereals.